DaisyWenwenHuang/The-MicroScope_viz/README.md

 # The-MicroScope_viz
-Interactive viz about contagiousness of microbes and pethogens around the world
+Interactive viz about contagiousness and deadliness of microbes and pethogens around the world
 - Simply out of curiosity and practise
 - Inspired by the awesome interactive data viz : https://informationisbeautiful.net/visualizations/the-microbescope-infectious-diseases-in-context/